EU AI Act compliance counsel.

 How it works

-- Ongoing advisory.
-The firm supports post-market monitoring and change management on a retainer.
+5. Ongoing advisory.
+Once the system is live, the firm supports model-change governance and post-market monitoring on a retainer.

 Indicative pricing